Franco1230/Data-Bootcamp-Project-1/README.md

   This is a critical element to affect house price.
 3 years of data was analized to try find out the relationship between crime rate and house price

   4. Transport, this analysis is focus on the surrounding train station of a suburb in a 3KM radius.
 Will the house worth more when there's more train station around?

+Note for Markers: Some fo the script requires Google API Key to run.